aiven/devportal/docs/platform/howto/vnet-peering-azure.rst

 state changes from ``PENDING_PEER`` to ``ACTIVE`` .
 After this services in the Project VPC can be reached through the peering.
 To check if the peering connection is ``ACTIVE`` , run the same Aiven CLI ``avn vpc peering-connection get`` command from step 12.
-Note that it may take a few minutes for the state to update:
+In some cases it has taken up to 15 minutes for the state to update:

 ::